It’s not about being Agile, it’s about implementing practices that provide flexibility

 Agile In Name Only

-The reality is that they are not truly agile, they are what is labelled as Agile In Name Only (AINO), at best most of them work in Iterative Waterfalls with daily stand ups.
-They work in fortnightly sprints only to meet hazy objectives, with the hope that it will finally develop into a cohesive product at a predefined point in time.
+The reality is that most ogranisations are never truly agile, but Agile In Name Only (AINO), at best most of them work in Iterative Waterfalls with daily stand ups.

 A unique background as business owner, marketing, software development and business development ensures that he can offer the optimum business consultancy services across a wide spectrum of business challenges.